Home - Salad - Classic Nicoise Salad with Vinaigrette

 A composed Nicoise salad on a platter, including sliced tomatoes, new potatoes, halved boiled eggs, green beans and tuna on a bed of lettuce.

-This colorful assemblage of vegetables, tuna and boiled eggs on a bed of lettuce is one of my favorite salad recipes that are perfect to enjoy as a meal.
+This salad is a colorful assemblage of vegetables, tuna and boiled eggs on a bed of lettuce is one of my favorite platters of food to share as a meal.

 If you’re not starting from scratch, it’s so easy to make with odds and ends from your pantry.
 Ingredients such as leftover cooked potatoes, vegetables, handfuls of salad greens and canned tuna can all be used in this hearty salad.